Dustin Poirier MMA Record: 'The Diamond' Boasts 29 MMA Wins

-Ahead of his highly anticipated rematch with Justin Gaethje in the main event at UFC 291 this weekend, we have decided to take a deep dive into the MMA career of Dustin Poirier.
+In the aftermath of his highly anticipated rematch with Justin Gaethje in the main event at UFC 291 on July 29, we have decided to take a deep dive into the MMA career of Dustin Poirier.
 Read on to find out more about his professional MMA record, previous fights, his UFC record and how many knockouts he has on his resumé.

 Dustin Poirier MMA Record

 Dustin Poirier turned professional back in 2009 with a debut victory against Aaron Suarez in his hometown of Louisiana.
-Since then, Poirier has had another 36 professional MMA fights, winning all but seven of them.
+Since then, Poirier has had another 37 professional MMA fights, winning all but eight of them.

 Poirier’s career has been nothing short of magnificent to date.
 ‘The Diamond’ has some huge wins in recent time in the UFC over the likes of Conor McGregor on two occasions, Max Holloway, Justin Gaethje and former champions Anthony Pettis and Eddie Alvarez.